Culture Hacking — The Essentials

 However, organisations are self-organised, highly adaptive systems as Systems Thinking shows.
 They react to change.
 And more crucial, they change by themselves permanently.
 Organisational change is not a complicated issue, it's a complex problem.
 In contrast to complicated problems, in complex situations, cause and effect can only be perceived in retrospect.
 You cannot plan upfront in detail.
 Instead, you always have to adapt.

 In another blog post, I explain the main failures in traditional change management which is to tackle complex problems with instruments you apply for complicated problem-solving.
 In complicated problems you sense, analyse, and respond — you can plan and manage change.
 In complex issues this does not work: you can only probe, sense, and respond.
-This is a simple learning from the Cynefin Framework.
+This is simply learning from the Cynefin Framework.

 Culture hacks are suitable means to prevent the pitfall of traditional organisational change management: the long and exhausting upfront planning.
 Culture hacking is not finding weak points to break into a system illegally, like Black Hacking.
-Instead, it is White Hacking the cultural system, to find vulnerable points in your culture and turning them into real change that sticks (Kristin Moyer, Gartner VP, at Gartner 2018 Symposium/ITxpo in Orlando, Florida.)
+Instead, it is White Hacking the cultural system, to find vulnerable points in your culture and turn them into real change that sticks (Kristin Moyer, Gartner VP, at Gartner 2018 Symposium/ITxpo in Orlando, Florida.)

 Culture Hacking Procedure

 Culture hacks are not goal-oriented interventions where the target state is planned upfront in great detail.
-Instead, the hack is a systemic trigger to the system to change itself.
+Instead, the hack is a systemic trigger for the system to change itself.
 Culture hacks are more experiments in the Lean Startup or Lean Change Management sense.
 You hypothesise a certain cause-effect relationship in the systems' behaviour and the hack tries to trigger this behaviour.

 Culture Hacking Procedure